ProAtharva/Razorpay-Clone/README.md

 To run the RazorpayClone website locally:

-**Clone the repository:**
+- **Clone the repository:**

 git clone https://github.com/ProAtharva/Razorpay-Clone.git

-Navigate to the project directory:
+- **Navigate to the project directory:**
 👉 cd razorpayclone

-Open the index.html file in your preferred web browser.
+- **Open the index.html file in your preferred web browser.**

-## Video 🎥
+## Demo Video 🎥
+Watch the demo video to get a quick overview of the RazorpayClone website in action.

+## Screenshots 📸
+Include a few screenshots here to give users a visual preview of the website.